Colleges by Location

 Main Student Body

-The school reported an out-of-state student body portion of 31.1% for that year.
-The total number of undergraduate students enrolled at the school was 22,735, 349 of which were foreign students.
+That year, the institution had 31.1% of students coming from another state.
+The total number of undergraduate students enrolled at the institution was 22,735, 349 of which were foreign students.
 The number of transfer students at this school was 925.

 Student Population Gender Ratio

-The student body is coeducational, with 11,315 male and 16,305 female full-time students in 2023, which speaks volumes for gender equality at this institution.
-2,566 full-time graduate men and 4,255 full-time graduate women attended this school.
+The student body is coeducational, with 11,315 male and 16,305 female full-time students in 2023, which is indicative of the value gender equality has at this school.
+There were 2,566 full-time graduate male and 4,255 full-time graduate female students at this school.

 Student Population Diversity

-Higer Education is committed to focusing on the diversity of its student body and improving students' sense of inclusion and belonging.
-A heterogeneous student body brings together individuals from diverse backgrounds, experiences, and perspectives.
+Higher Education is dedicated to increasing student diversity and enhancing students' feelings of inclusion and belonging.
+A diverse student body brings together individuals from different backgrounds, experiences, and perspectives.
 Discover more about the many ethnic communities that go to this school.

 This school had 792 Asian students and 1,488 Afro-American students in 2023.
-1,357 undergraduates at this school identified as Hispanic/Latino and 907 as multirace.
-The school also had 15 students who identified as Native Hawaiian or other Pacific Islander, as well as 41 American Indian or Alaska Native students.
+1,357 students at this school identified as Hispanic/Latino and 907 as multirace.
+The school also had 15 students who declared as Native Hawaiian or other Pacific Islander, and 41 American Indian or Alaska Native students.
 There were also 350 students whose ethnicity is unknown.

 Financial Aid